Back To Search Results

 Introduction

-Animal bites account for approximately one percent of all emergency department visits in the United States yearly and range from superficial injuries to disfiguring and even fatal wounds.
-Even relatively minor wounds can become infected; therefore, all bites should be evaluated carefully and thoroughly regarding potential complications.
+Animal bites account for approximately 1% of all emergency department visits in the United States yearly and range from superficial injuries to disfiguring and even fatal wounds.
+Relatively minor wounds can become infected; therefore, all bites should be evaluated carefully and thoroughly regarding potential complications.
 This topic will focus on dog and cat bites and the common sequelae as they are the most prevalent and, when considered with human bites, account for over 95% of the total bite wounds seen in the emergency department.[1][2][3]

 Etiology